 Can you focus on what you are doing and concentrate as well as you did in the past?
 Do you find yourself easily distracted and/or have a difficult time organizing and completing tasks?

 If you find you are exhibiting any of the symptoms above, or just don’t feel you are the same, after being involved in an auto accident, slip and fall or other traumatic injury, consult the assistance of a qualified doctor, who can refer you to a neurologist, neurosurgeon or other specialist.
 Proper, and timely, diagnosis and treatment is critical to a rapid recovery.

 If you have been involved in an accident that resulted in a TBI of spinal column injury, the injury and necessary treatment can be significant and confusing.
 What rights and benefits you may be entitled to can be equally confusing.
 You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
-Dan Newlin & Partners are such attorneys.
-Call Dan Newlin & Partners for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
+Dan Newlin Injury Attorneys are such attorneys.
+Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job is to give you as little as possible to settle your injury claim.
 You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain and suffering.
-Please call Dan Newlin & Partners right away at (407) 888-8000.
+Please call Dan Newlin Injury Attorneys right away at (407) 888-8000.
 You will be glad you did.